$\alpha$ Effect and Magnetic Diffusivity $\beta$ in Helical Plasma under Turbulence Growth: Methods

 The forcing function ${\bf f}(t)$ is expressed as $f_0 \mathbf{f}_k(t)$:

 where $k = 2\pi/l$, and $l$ is the scale.
 Large scales correspond to $k = 1$, while smaller turbulent scales correspond to $k > 2$.
 The parameter $\lambda = \pm 1$ controls the helicity of the field, generating fully right- or left-handed helical fields.
 The unit vector $\mathbf{\hat{e}}$ is arbitrary.
 For our simulation, we used fully helical kinetic energy ($\lambda = 1$) at $k_f \sim 5$.
 The forcing function appears in Eq.~(\ref{momentum_equation_Code}) with $f_0 = 0.07$ for the helical kinetic forcing dynamo (HKFD).
-When $\lambda = 0$, the forcing is nonhelical.
-It is important to note that the Reynolds rule is not applied to this energy source, i.e., $\langle f \rangle \neq 0$.\\
+When $\lambda = 0$, the forcing is nonhelical. {It is important to note that the Reynolds averaging, also known as the Reynolds rule \cite{1990cp...book.....M}, is not applied to this energy source, i.e., $\langle f \rangle \neq 0$.}\\

 The MHD equations require initial conditions, and a seed magnetic field of $B_0 \sim 10^{-4}$ was introduced.
 However, this field quickly decays due to the forcing function and the turbulent flow's lack of memory.
 Initially, small-scale magnetic energy is dominant but decreases as the simulation progresses.
-The plasma was driven with $\nu = \eta = 0.006$ for $Re_M = 261$, $\nu = \eta = 0.003$ for $Re_M = 607$, and $\nu = \eta = 0.0006$ for $Re_M = 4290$ with the resolution of $400^3$.
-Here, the magnetic Reynolds number $Re_M$, which can indicate the level of turbulence in the fluid system, is defined as $-\mathbf{U}\cdot\nabla \mathbf{B} / \eta \nabla^2\mathbf{B} \sim UL/\eta$, where $U$ is the characteristic velocity and $L\,(\sim \nabla^{-1})$ represents the characteristic length scale of the system ($2\pi$).
-In all simulations, the magnetic Prandtl number $Pr_M = \nu/\eta$ was set to 1.
-By avoiding excess kinetic or magnetic energy near the dissipation scale (which occurs when $Pr_M \neq 1$), we focused on studying the $\alpha$ and $\beta$ effects on the large-scale magnetic energy $\overline{E}_M$ and magnetic helicity $\overline{H}_M$ in the HKFD.
+The plasma was driven with $\nu = \eta = 0.006$ for $Re_\mathrm{M} = 261$, $\nu = \eta = 0.003$ for $Re_\mathrm{M} = 607$, and $\nu = \eta = 0.0006$ for $Re_\mathrm{M} = 4290$ with the resolution of $400^3$.
+Here, the magnetic Reynolds number $Re_\mathrm{M}$, which can indicate the level of turbulence in the fluid system, is defined as $-\mathbf{U}\cdot\nabla \mathbf{B} / \eta \nabla^2\mathbf{B} \sim UL/\eta$, where $U$ is the characteristic velocity and $L\,(\sim \nabla^{-1})$ represents the characteristic length scale of the system ($2\pi$).
+In all simulations, the magnetic Prandtl number $Pr_\mathrm{M} = \nu/\eta$ was set to 1.
+By avoiding excess kinetic or magnetic energy near the dissipation scale (which occurs when $Pr_\mathrm{M} \neq 1$), we focused on studying the $\alpha$ and $\beta$ effects on the large-scale magnetic energy $\overline{E}_\mathrm{M}$ and magnetic helicity $\overline{H}_\mathrm{M}$ in the HKFD.
 The helicity ratio was set to $f_h = 1$ (fully helical), and energy was injected at the forcing scale with $k = 5$.